 North Chicago is a medium-sized city located in the state of Illinois.
-With a population of 29,491 people and eight constituent neighborhoods, North Chicago is the 60th largest community in Illinois.
+With a population of 30,029 people and ten constituent neighborhoods, North Chicago is the 63rd largest community in Illinois.

-The armed forces are a huge part of the life in North Chicago, employing 49.41% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Accommodation industries employ 13.27% and 13.01% of the civilian workforce, respectively.
+The armed forces are a huge part of the life in North Chicago, employing 29.49% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Manufacturing and Retail industries employ 15.18% and 12.72% of the civilian workforce, respectively.

-A relatively large number of people in North Chicago telecommute to their jobs.
-Overall, about 12.36% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 19.03% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, North Chicago is nearly on par with the US average for all cities of 21.84%: 19.35% of adults 25 and older in North Chicago have a bachelor's degree or advanced degree.
+The citizens of North Chicago are slightly better educated than the national average of 21.84% for all cities and towns, with 23.26% of adults in North Chicago having a bachelor's degree or advanced degree.

-The per capita income in North Chicago in 2010 was $17,093, which is low income relative to Illinois and the nation.
-This equates to an annual income of $68,372 for a family of four.
+The per capita income in North Chicago in 2018 was $23,116, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,464 for a family of four.
 However, North Chicago contains both very wealthy and poor people as well.